Sim4n6/plasoWiki/Testing.md

 * the test scripts; stored in `tests`
 * the test sets directory, that contains a sub directory per test set and test script.
-  * the test set sub directory that contains the input (source) directory and files to run the tests on;
+  * the test set sub directory that contains:
+    * the input (source) directory and files to run the tests on
-  * the test script sub directory that contains the test script and test set configuration
+  * the test script sub directory that contains:
+    * previous test results used comparison
+    * the test set configuration
+    * the test script configuration

-**TODO: result files**
+**TODO: write the result files somewhere for debugging**